ArduPilot/ardupilot/ArduSub/README.md

 - PixHawk variants (PXRacer, PX4V4)
 - Navio+, Navio2 from Emlid
-- PXFmini from Erle Robotics
+- Erle Brain 2 and PXFmini from Erle Robotics
 - BBBmini

 The following autopilots *are not supported*: